TIY-DC-FEE-May-2015/todo-rpg/README.md

 [TodoMVC](http://todomvc.com/) + [HabitRPG](https://habitrpg.com) = **TodoRPG**

-This project will use Backbone Models, Controllers and Views to create an game based on a 'todo' list.
+This project uses Backbone Models, Controllers and Views to create a game based on a 'todo' list.
 This allows the user to have fun while completing chores!

 The TodoRPG does the following:
  * Shows all the tasks, buttons to view all complete or incomplete tasks